crostomily/Cell-Cell-NLP/Project Outline.md

 ##### Tools
 ###### MedlineR (R)
 https://pubmed.ncbi.nlm.nih.gov/15284107-medliner-an-open-source-library-in-r-for-medline-literature-data-mining/
--Old software at time of writing this, can't easily find code -maybe obsolete because you can filter pubmed queries by if they are in medline
+- Old software at time of writing this, can't easily find code
+- Maybe obsolete... you can filter pubmed query rersults by overlap with medline

 --------------------------------------------------
 --------------------------------------------------